ThiagoArteweb/Framework/README.md

     .
     ├── 01 - Base                  # Base do Framework
-    ├── 02                         #
+    ├── 02 - Header                # Cabeçalhos do website
-    ├── 03 - Main                  # Arquivos principais do corpo do site.
+    ├── 03 - Main                  # Arquivos principais do corpo do site
     ├── 04                         #
     ├── 05                         #
     ├── 06 - Tools                 # Ferramentas auxiliares